ionic-team/ionicons/.github/CONTRIBUTING.md

 #### Preview Component Changes

 1. Run `npm start` from the root directory to start a local version of the icon test.
-2. In the browser, navigate to `/src/components` to view the example test.
-3. Modify this test as needed in the `src/components.index.html` file.
+2. Modify this test as needed in the `index.html` file.

-#### Preview Site

-1. Run `npm run dev` from the root directory to start a local version of the ionicons site.
-2. A browser will open with a local version of the ionicons docs.

-#### Lint Changes

-1. Run `npm run lint.ts` to lint the TypeScript.
-2. If there are lint errors, run `npm run lint.ts.fix` to automatically fix any errors.
-Repeat step 1 to ensure the errors have been fixed, and manually fix them if not.

 <!-- #### Building Changes